eleferrets/FastCheck/README.md

 </div>

 # fastCheck
 This simple checking app was built using the Verbwire API.
-The app lets you check an NFT from a simple image file, or metadata file.
-You can mint on any of the 14 supported blockchains (7 testnets and 7 mainnets).
+The app lets you check the owners of an NFT using the slug identifier, and the app also allows for checking all the transactions of a specific wallet address in a supported blockchain.
 For more details on using the Verbwire API you can access the full API docs [here](https://docs.verbwire.com/docs)

 ## Requirements
 1. You'll need a Verbwire API Key.
 You can get a free API key [HERE](https://www.verbwire.com/auth/register)

 ## Steps to run program locally
-1. In the file, fastCheck.js, replace the text "YOUR API KEY GOES HERE" with your actual API key.
+1. Create a .env file and "YOUR API KEY GOES HERE" with your actual API key.
 See image in the additional section below.

 2. From you command prompt, type in *npm i* to install node modules